There are various reasons why a person may fast. The more common ones are:

 Having an anaesthetic

-For some types of anaesthetic, people are told not to eat or drink for at least eight hours before surgery.
+For some types of anaesthetic, people are told not to eat or drink for at least 8 hours before surgery.
 You should, however, be able to take your epilepsy medicines at their usual time, with a sip of water.
 You can discuss your own personal situation:

 - With the consultant referring you for surgery or

-- With your epilepsy specialist nurse or
+- With your epilepsy specialist nurse or at your pre-op appointment

 If you would like to see this information with references, visit the Advice and Information references section of our website.
 If you are unable to access the internet, please contact our Epilepsy Action Helpline freephone on 0808 800 5050.